 - Mutations in PCBD1 cause maturity-onset diabetes of the young and hypomagnesemia.
 PCBD1 was shown to be a co-factor of HNF1B and has an effect on the transcriptional regulation of magnesium reabsorption in the kidney (J Am Soc Nephrol 2013).

-Hypomagnesemia in diabetes mellitus
+Hypomagnesemia in type 2 diabetes

 - Magnesium deficiency abrogates HFD-induced obesity in mice through enhanced eWAT lipolysis and BAT activity.
 (Diabetologia, 2018).

-- Free fatty acid triacylglycerol levels directly reduce the blood magnesium concentration, in part explaining the high prevalence of hypomagnesaemia in metabolic disorders.
+- Free fatty acid levels directly reduce the blood magnesium concentration, in part explaining the high prevalence of hypomagnesaemia in metabolic disorders.
 (Diabetelogia, 2019).

 - We determined that 30% of patients with diabetes mellitus type 2 has hypomagnesemia.
 Blood glucose and triglyceride levels were associated with blood magnesium concentration in a cohort of 400 patients.
 (Eur J Endocrinol Metab., 2017).